 A couple of months ago I was on my way home from the outdoor range after an afternoon of training and then a nighttime, no-light rifle class.
-It was about 9 or 9:30 pm and I was headed down Main street in Flower Mound, which was still quite busy with traffic.
+It was about 9 or 9:30 pm and I was headed down Main street in Farmers Branch, which was still quite busy with traffic.
 As I neared Lewisville, the posted speed limit changed from 45 to 40 MPH, which on that night I neither noticed nor remembered.
 As it was a weeknight, I guess I was anxious to get home, eat, and get to bed.

 * * *

 My first clue that I was speeding was the telltale flashing lights in my rearview mirror.
 Ugh!
 You dummy!
 I signaled and changed to the far right lane and looked for a likely place to pull off the road.
 As I had to drive about half of a block before pulling off of the street, I went ahead and fished for my insurance card in the console so that I wouldn’t have to rummage through any compartments while the officer was at my door (thereby making the officer nervous).